KylianSchmidt/aido/README.md

     - [ ] Normalize once at the first iteration and continue using those normalizations later (for better convergence of the Surrogate model)

  - Optimization
-    - [-] Read the outputs of the reconstruction and build an array for the training
+    - [x] Read the outputs of the reconstruction and build an array for the training
-    - [ ] Start a GPU training Task that produces the surrogate model
+    - [x] Start a GPU training Task that produces the surrogate model
-    - [ ] Use Gradient descent to find local minimum
+    - [x] Use Gradient descent to find local minimum
-    - [ ] Write optimal parameters to file for this iteration
+    - [x] Write optimal parameters to file for this iteration
-    - [ ] Call the class responsable for generating new parameter sets
+    - [x] Call the class responsable for generating new parameter sets.
+Now in SimulationParameterDictionary

  - Others
-    - [ ] Pip package or venv list of all packages used in the main b2luigi scheduler file
+    - [x] Pip package or venv list of all packages used in the main b2luigi scheduler file